faisal244/javascript-weather-dashboard/README.md

-# Weather Dashboard
+# JavaScript Weather Dashboard

 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.

-I was tasked with building a weather dashboard that could run in the browser and feature dynamically updated HTML and CSS.
+I was tasked with building a weather dashboard that could run in the browser and features dynamically updated HTML and CSS.
 This dashboard uses the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities, and uses `localStorage` to store persistent data.

 ## User Story